-Goodman has used the certification mark on our car signage and email signature during the 2022/2023 reporting period.
-We also include it in our annual and interim reports and leasing proposals.
+Goodman has used the certification mark our annual and interim reports and leasing proposals during the 2023/2024 reporting period.

 APPENDIX 4: REFERENCES

 International Organization for Standardization, 2018.
 ISO 14064-1:2018.
 Greenhouse gases - Part 1: Specification with guidance at the organization level for quantification and reporting of greenhouse gas emissions and removals.
 ISO: Geneva, Switzerland.